Author: Dr. Theo Notteboom

 C. Challenges and pitfalls in traffic forecasting

 - Lack of know-how.
-The forecasting exercise requires a solid knowledge of the port ecosystem and the key variables triggering change, as well as significant technical capabilities in terms of data gathering and data analysis and a good dose of caution avoiding bias.
+The forecasting exercise requires a solid knowledge of the port ecosystem and the key variables triggering change, as well as significant technical capabilities in terms of data gathering and data analysis and a good dose of caution in avoiding bias.
 While port authorities typically present long-term traffic forecasts in the context of port master plans or port (infrastructure) projects, they might not always have the capabilities, know-how, and resources to engage in traffic forecasting.
 Thus, they might have to resort to experts to support these types of exercises.

 - Stakeholder perceptions.
 Despite the advances made in forecasting techniques, the relevance and validity of traffic forecasts are under the scrutiny of port stakeholders, such as market players, government agencies, and community groups.
 Port authorities are typically challenged to reassess the role and necessity of forecasting exercises in port planning and development processes.
-Choosing and applying appropriate forecasting methods, interpreting forecasting outputs, communicating traffic forecasts with stakeholders are also challenges.
+Choosing and applying appropriate forecasting methods, interpreting forecasting outputs, and communicating traffic forecasts with stakeholders are also challenges.

 - Complexity.
 Traffic forecasts are highly complex exercises, as they should capture uncertainties and the interdependencies between factors that can influence future traffic flows.
 When engaging in traffic forecasting, port managers or the experts engaged by them often assume that, in predicting future values, uncertainties can be addressed by sensitivity analyses or by considering different plausible scenarios.
 Traffic forecasts in the context of port planning and development are inherently dependent on these assumptions and scenarios.